shoz-f/tfl_interp/README.md

 ARM toolchain [^1], etc - at the first build time.
 Method 1 saves the downloaded files under "{your app}/deps/tfl_interp".
 On the other hand, method 2 saves them under "/home/{your home}/workdir/tfl_interp".
-If you want to reuse the downloaded files in other applications, we recommend Method 2.
+If you want to reuse the downloaded files in other applications, I recommend Method 2.

 In either method 1 or 2, the external modules required for Tensorflow lite are stored under "{your app}/_build/{target}/.cmake_build" according to the cmakelists.txt that comes with Tensorflow.